-- 1. Fill a clear glass or clear plastic, gallon jar decorated using the county fair theme "Jewell County Fair -Dancing with the Steers" with an assortment of at least five (5) different varieties of cookies visible with at least 25 cookies total. - 2.
+- Fill a clear glass or clear plastic, gallon jar decorated using the county fair theme "Jewell County Fair - Blue Jeans and Country Dreams" with an assortment of at least five (5) different varieties of cookies visible with at least 25 cookies total. - 2.
 Evaluation is 25% decorated jar, 75% selection of cookies. - 3.
 A sample of each variety of cookie is to be identified and individually wrapped with clear plastic and placed in a flat box for the judge to evaluate. - 4.
 Exhibit may be an individual or group entry. - 5.
-Exhibitor will present winning Cookie Jar to County Commissioners during Fashion Revue on Sun., July 9 at 6:00 p.m. - 6.
-2-sectional entry card is required for each exhibit.

-Class 4346 Commissioners' Cookie Jar
+Exhibitor will present winning Cookie Jar to County Commissioners during Fashion Revue on Sun., July 14 at 6:00 p.m. - 6.
+2-sectional entry card is required for each exhibit. - Class 4346 Commissioners' Cookie Jar classes, (total of 18 cookies) in a tin decorated using the fair theme "Jewell County Fair - Blue Jeans & Country Dreams".